vasja34/Chat-Rooms-Project/README.md

 # Chat Rooms Project

-> Chat Rooms is an exercise for a Python Software Development workshop.
+> Chats is an exercise in the Python Software Development Workshop.
 (Based on [PySimpleGUI](https://github.com/PySimpleGUI) framework)

 ## Description